Gregoor/mdn-writer-toolbox/README.md

   `@mdn/yari/content/document.js` can be imported)

-If it does, run `npm run start` from the root with a random server port and once that server is running, open a panel in the second column to show the rendered page.
+If it does, run `npm run start` from the root with a random server port and once that server is running, open a webview panel in the second column to show the rendered page.

 ## Areas in which it could be improved (some of them design decision)